CurtisNewbie/goauth/README.md

 # goauth

+**This project is archived.
+If you are interested, please checkout [github.com/curtisnewbie/user-vault](https://github.com/curtisnewbie/user-vault).**

 Role, resource and endpoint management service implemented in go.
 All my go projects integrate with goauth using [github.com/curtisnewbie/gocommon](https://github.com/curtisnewbie/gocommon).

 ## Requirements